 The Nominating & Governance Committee, supported by an analysis performed by Pearl Meyer, then conducted a review and assessment of compensation payable to non-employee directors pursuant to the Non-employee Director Compensation Program and recommended to the Company's Board of Directors that it adopt the Non-employee Director Compensation Program.
-The Board of Directors then reviewed the recommendation of the Nominating & Governance Committee and adopted the Non-employee Director Compensation Program station Program in order to mitigate further litigation risk with respect to the Company's non-employee directors.
+The Board of Directors then reviewed the recommendation of the Nominating & Governance Committee and adopted the Non-employee Director Compensation Program effective on May 4, 2023, subject to stockholder approval at this Annual Meeting.
+The Company is seeking stockholder approval of the Non-employee Director Compensation of the Company's non-employee directors.

 Based on Pearl Meyer's analysis of this peer group (i) annual cash and initial equity compensation (assuming service on two standing Board committees) per non-employee director approximates the 70th percentile of the peer group for total initial year compensation per average director and (ii) annual cash and annual equity compensation (assuming service on two standing Board committees) per non-employee director approximates the 55th percentile of the peer group for total annual compensation per average director.
-These percentiles are subject to change during the term of the Non-employee Director Compensation Program based on changes to (i) the Company's stock price and other valuation assumptions used to derive these percentiles and (ii) the compensation practices of this peer
+These percentiles are subject to change during the term of the Non-employee Director Compensation Program based on changes to (i) the Company's stock price and other valuation assumptions used to derive these percentiles and (ii) the compensation practices of this peer group.